Journey to the West

 In his tenth lifetime, now during the Tang Dynasty, he reincarnates as a monk named Xuan Zang (also known as Tang Monk and Tripitaka).
 The emperor wishes this monk can travel west and bring holy Mahayana Buddhist scriptures back to China.
 After being inspired by a vision from the Bodhisattva Guanyin, the monk accepts the mission and sets off on the sacred quest.

-And indeed, on the journey they encounter one trial after another, 81 in total, to be precise.
+And indeed, on the journey they encounter one trial after another—a total of 81, to be precise.
 Through force or deception, a motley of demons and evil spirits come after the monk.
 Some try to tempt the band with wealth or beauty.
-Yet, in the end, the pious pilgrims triumph, they return with sacred scriptures to China, and return to their rightful places in the heavens.
+Yet, in the end, the pious pilgrims triumph, they return to China with sacred scriptures, and return to their rightful places in the heavens.

 Journey to the West is known for its colorful characters, especially the Monkey King and Pigsy.
 The Monkey King was born out of a rock, and learned supernormal powers from a Taoist master.
 With the combination of his mischievous nature and great powers, he created chaos both in heaven and the underworld.
 The heavenly Jade Emperor tried to calm him down by granting him the title of “Great Sage of Heaven,” but Monkey could not control himself and caused uproar in the heavenly palace.